calyxium-lang/book/src/ch01-01-installation.md

 ## Installation

 The first step is to install Calyxium.
-We'll download Calyxium through `calyxi`, a command line tool for managing Calyxium versions and associated tools.
+We'll download Calyxium through `calyxup`, a command line tool for managing Calyxium versions and associated tools.
 You’ll need an internet connection for the download.

-> Note: if you perfer not to use `calyxi` for some reason, please see the
+> Note: if you perfer not to use `calyxup` for some reason, please see the
 > [Other Calyxium Installation Methods page](#) for more options.

 The following steps install the latest stable version of the Calyxium interpreter.
 Calyxium's stability guarantees ensure that all the examples in the book that